-Two years ago I helped Michelle and Will purchase a beautiful home in the suburbs of Montreal.
+A few years ago Michelle and Will purchased a beautiful home in the suburbs of Montreal.
 At least it was beautiful from the outside but the interior with it's original 1940s finishings left a lot to be desired!
 See the before photos and blog post here.

 When I visited for the first time since they moved in I was so impressed at the transformation!
 The worn out pacific birch floors were sanded throughout and brought back to life.
 The whole house was repainted top to bottom and where it was once gloomy it was now so full of light.
 The first show stopper I noticed in the home was the amazing white washed sliding wood door that Will built to close off this room that Michelle chose to use as her office.
 Sliding door hanger systems are quite expensive and they thought they could do better by creating their own.
 A few large eye-hooks, some pipe and a few wheels from a disassembled pair of second-hand child's roller blades did the trick!

-When they got married a few years ago, I painted this acrylic on board portrait for Michelle and Will, their almost 3 year old son Pip is so proud to point out "that's my mommy and that's my daddy!"
-To the right is a print Michelle found on Etsy, there are several more of the same collection hanging on the opposite wall
+When they got married a few years ago, I painted this acrylic on wood portrait for Michelle and Will, their son Pip is so proud to point out "that's my mommy and that's my daddy!"
+To the right is a print Michelle found on Etsy, there are several more of the same collection hanging on the opposite wall.

 When I asked about their choice of a white color scheme, Michelle had a great answer for me.
 "I've lived in spaces with lots of color but with my introverted personality I feel overwhelmed and I get lost, I didn't want to feel lost in my own home again.
 Choosing a white on white color scheme lets the objects and people I love stand out"

 This long plank of stained wood goes from one end of the room to the other and is held up by bricks.
-It's a great alternative to a traditional entertainment center furniture and Pip has easy access to the baskets of toys underneath
+It's a great alternative to a traditional entertainment centre furniture and Pip has easy access to the baskets of toys underneath.